hemebond/webremote/README.md

 # Web Remote
-Web Remote is a web interface to media players that implement the MPRIS D-Bus Interface Specification v2.2.
+Web Remote is a Python 3 web interface to media players that implement the MPRIS D-Bus Interface Specification v2.2.

-Icons were created from the [Faenza icon theme](http://code.google.com/p/faenza-icon-theme/).

 ## Usage
 Run